Any cheese maker must have the right tool used to press and shape cheese, an important step in the aging process.

 Use either of the above tools to create cheese that you can proudly show off when preparing for aging.

-Both the tools are a cinch to use and maintain and may turn out to be a shrewd investment for your cheese making hobby.
+Both the tools are the right tools used to press and shape cheese are a cinch to use, maintain and may turn out to be a shrewd investment for your cheese making hobby.